k-Spectra of weakly-c-Balanced Words: Cardinalities of -Spectra of Weakly- -Balanced Words

-In the last section a characterisation for the smallest and the largest $k$-spectra of words of a given length are presented (Proposition~\ref{lemsmallest} and \ref{lemfull}).
-In this section the part in between will be investigated for strictly balanced words (i.e.\,words of length $2k$ with $k$ occurrences of each letter).
+In the last section a characterisation for the smallest and the largest $k$-spectra of words of a given length are presented (Theorem~\ref{lemsmallest} and Proposition~\ref{lemfull}).
+In this section the part in between will be investigated for weakly-$0$-balanced words (i.e.\,words of length $2k$ with $k$ occurrences of each letter).
 As before, we shall assume that $k\in \N_{\geq 3}$.
-In the particular case that $k=3$, we have already proven that the k-spectrum with minimal cardinality has $4$ elements and that the maximal cardinality is $8$.
-Moreover as mentioned in Remark~\ref{smallestgap} a $k$-spectrum set of cardinality $5$ does not exist for strictly balanced words of length $2k$.
+In the particular case that $k=3$, we have already proven that the $k$-spectrum with minimal cardinality has $4$ elements and that the maximal cardinality is $8$.
+Moreover as mentioned in Remark~\ref{smallestgap} a $k$-spectrum of cardinality $5$ does not exist for weakly-$0$-balanced words of length $2k$.
 The question remains if $k$-spectra of cardinalities $6$ and $7$ exist, and if so, for which words.

-Befor showing that a $k$-spectrum of cardinality $2^k-1$ for strictly balanced words of length $2k$ also exists for all $k\in\N_{\geq 3}$, we prove that only scattered factors of the form $\tb^{i+1}\ta^{k-i-1}$ for $i\in[k-2]_0$ (up to renaming, reversal) can be ``taken out'' from the full set of possible scattered factors independently, without additionally requiring the removal of additional scattered factors as well.
+Before showing that a $k$-spectrum of cardinality $2^k-1$ for weakly-$0$-balanced words of length $2k$ also exists for all $k\in\N_{\geq 3}$, we prove that only scattered factors of the form $\tb^{i+1}\ta^{k-i-1}$ for $i\in[k-2]_0$ (up to renaming, reversal) can be ``taken out'' from the full set of possible scattered factors independently, without additionally requiring the removal of additional scattered factors as well.
 In particular, if a word of length $k$ of another form is absent from the set of scattered factors of $w$, then $|\ScatFact_k(w)|<2^{k}-1$ follows.

 {\value{definition}} \begin{lemma} If for $w\in\Sigma_{\ed}^{2k}$ there exists $u\notin\ScatFact_k(w)$ with $u\notin\{\tb^{i}\ta^{k-i}\mid i\in[k-1]\} \cup \{ \ta^{i}\tb^{k-i}\mid i\in[k-1]\}$, then $|\ScatFact_k(w)|<2^k-1$. \end{lemma}\refstepcounter{definition}